-Academic Dismissal is the end result of a pattern of multiple semesters of grades below the university’s standards for Good Standing (1.50 GPA or higher during your first two semesters and 2.00 GPA or higher your third semester and beyond or higher GPA).
-Academic Dismissal only occurs after you have been warned about your academic performance through being placed on Academic Probation.
+Academic Dismissal is the end result of a pattern of multiple semesters of grades below the university’s standards for Good Standing (1.50 GPA or higher during the first two semesters and 2.00 GPA or higher the third semester and beyond or higher GPA).
+Academic Dismissal only occurs after a student has been warned about their academic performance through being placed on Academic Probation.

-You will be academically dismissed if your cumulative GPA is less than 2.00 at the end of your third term and beyond when you are on Academic Probation (1.50 GPA for your first and second terms).
+A student will be academically dismissed if the student’s cumulative GPA is less than 2.00 at the end of the student’s third semester and beyond when the student is on Academic Probation (1.50 GPA for the first and second semesters).

 Students on academic probation or dismissal status may not hold office in any campus fraternity organization; may not participate in intercollegiate athletics; and may be required to live in campus housing unless married or living with close relatives.